imagej/imagej.github.io/_pages/plugins/microscope-focus-quality.md

 If you wish to access the results of the classification quantitatively (e.g., as part of an automated workflow via [scripting](/scripting)), use the "Generate probability image" option.

-You can can remove the probability patches overlay via the {% include bc content='Image | Overlay | Remove Overlay'%} command.
+You can can remove the probability patches overlay via the {% include bc path='Image | Overlay | Remove Overlay'%} command.

 Limitations
 -----------